yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 </pre>

-As in the previsou section, recursively applying this idea constructs the binary tree.
+As in the previous section, recursively applying this idea constructs the binary tree.

 #### Java code for constructing a binary tree from inorder and postorder traversal ####